rootcodelabs/classifier/README.md

       ```bash
       docker compose up -d
       ```
-    - Open `http://localhost:3003` in your browser and log into your Outlook account.
+    - Open `http://localhost:3003` or relevent url of the host in your browser and log into your Outlook account.
     - After logging in, you will be redirected to a page with text box and value in the text box will be your **OUTLOOK_REFRESH_KEY**.
     - Add this value to the `constants.ini` file and the `DSL/CronManager/config/config.ini` files.